 Infusion.
 It is common to brew the seeds of anise into a warm infusion to soothe stomach aches, flatulence, and infant colic.
 It can also help treati H. pylori, respiratory tract infections, dyspepsia, and stress.

 Pimpinella anisum extract should not be confused with star anise extract, which can be toxic for infants.

 Liquid extract.
-Obtained through an absorption process, anise liquid extract has both oil and alcohols in its composition, and it is used to treat a variety of conditions, such as digestive and respiratory problems, high blood pressure, and menstrual pain.
+Obtained through an absorption process, liquid anise extract has both oil and alcohols in its composition, and it is used to treat a variety of conditions, such as digestive and respiratory problems, high blood pressure, and menstrual pain.

 - Where to buy Supermarkets, Big online retailers, Farmers' markets, Specialized health stores, Online herb stores, Local herbal store

 Raw anise is easy to find in most grocery stores and local markets around the world.
 Whole seeds are the easiest form of raw anise to find.
 In the U.S., the most widely available varieties of anise are yellow anise and Florida anise.
 Although anise seeds are mostly bought in fresh state, they are also available dried, in bulk and teabags in most supermarkets and herbal shops.

 Anise supplements are mainly found in specialized health stores.
 In addition, there is a wide variety of anise supplements available through online retailers.
 Each brand may come with different concentrations so caution is advised.